CKGL: Rogers Communications

-In June 2021, Rogers announced that it would rebrand CKGL and its other all-news and news/talk radio stations under the CityNews brand beginning October 18, 2021.
-As with similarly-branded Ottawa sister station CIWW, the broadcast signal of Citytv's Toronto flagship station reaches Waterloo Region and is also available on cable, satellite, and fibre TV services, but Citytv Toronto does not cover local news in the market.
+In June 2021, Rogers announced that it would rebrand CKGL and its other all-news and news-talk radio stations under the CityNews brand beginning October 18, 2021.
+The broadcast signal of Citytv's Toronto flagship station reaches Waterloo Region and is also available on cable, satellite, and fibre TV services, but Citytv Toronto does not cover local news in the Kitchener-Waterloo market.

+On July 7, 2026 Rogers announced that CKGL had shut down as one of six radio station closures in various locations across the country, with the licence being returned to the CRTC.